ExaDev/exadev.github.io/content/blog/will.faithfull/2024/06/26/Auftragstaktik and Agile Quarterly Planning.md

 The purpose of this is to delegate the initiative to the development team.
 The C-Suite presents the development team with problems, and the development team is free to propose solutions to those problems.

-By avoiding debate at the implementation level, we keep our planning sessions short, focussed and at the appropriate level of abstraction for the people in the room.
+By avoiding debate at the implementation level, we keep our planning sessions short, focused and at the appropriate level of abstraction for the people in the room.
 By retaining debate at the tactical initiative level, we allow the C-Suite visibility of plans and the capability to inform clients and stakeholders.

 By decoupling intents and initiatives from a timescale and instead focussing on "moving the dial", we remove the anxiety previously associated with quarterly reviews, and encourage open, honest and frank communication without fear of reprisal, fostering greater trust.

 References

 1. *Nelsen II, John T. ""Auftragstaktik": A Case for Decentralized Battle."
 The US Army War College Quarterly: Parameters 17.1 (1987): 22.*